Hyacinth (mythology): Mythology

-In Greek mythology, Hyacinthus was a Spartan prince of remarkable beauty and a lover of the sun god Apollo.
-He was also admired by Zephyrus, the god of the West wind, Boreas, the god of the North wind and a mortal man named Thamyris.
+In Greek mythology, Hyacinthus was a Spartan prince of remarkable beauty and a lover of the god of prophecy Apollo.
+He was also admired by Zephyrus, the god of the west wind, Boreas, the god of the north wind, and a mortal man named Thamyris.
 Hyacinthus chose Apollo over the others.
 He visited all of Apollo's sacred lands with the god in a chariot drawn by swans.
 So fiercely was Apollo in love with Hyacinthus that he abandoned his sanctuary in Delphi to enjoy Hyacinthus' company by the river Eurotas.
 He taught Hyacinthus the use of the bow and the lyre, the art of prophecy, and exercises in the gymnasium.

-One day, Apollo was teaching him the game of quoits.
-They decided to have a friendly competition by taking turns to throw the discus.
+One day they decided to have a friendly competition by taking turns to throw the discus, which resulted in Apollo accidentally killing Hyacinthus.
+In Ovid's telling of the story, the lovers stripped nude and oiled themselves for the contest.
 Apollo threw first, with a strength so great that the discus split the clouds in the sky.
 Eager to retrieve the discus, Hyacinthus ran behind it to catch it.
 But as it hit the ground, the discus bounced back, hitting Hyacinthus' head and wounding him fatally.
 An alternative version of the myth holds Zephyrus responsible for the death of Hyacinthus.
 Jealous that Hyacinthus preferred the radiant Apollo, Zephyrus blew Apollo's quoit boisterously off course to kill Hyacinthus.

 Apollo's face turned pale as he held his dying lover in his arms.
-He used all sorts of herbs and even tried giving ambrosia to heal Hyacinthus' wound, but it was futile, for he could not cure the wound inflicted by the Fates.
+In a poem by Bion of Smyrna, Apollo used all sorts of herbs and even tried giving ambrosia to heal Hyacinthus' wound, but it was futile, for he could not cure the wound inflicted by the Fates.
 Apollo wept for Hyacinthus' death and expressed his wish to become a mortal to join the Spartan boy in his death.
 That being unachievable because of his immortality, Apollo promised that he would always remind himself of Hyacinthus through his songs and the music of his lyre.
-He created a flower from Hyacinth's spilled blood, the hyacinth, and inscribed on its petals the words of lamentation, "AI AI" – "alas".
-However, based on its ancient description, the flower Hyacinth turned into is not the modern plant bearing that name.
+He created a flower from Hyacinthus' spilled blood, the hyacinth, and inscribed on its petals the words of lamentation, "AI AI" – "alas".
+However, based on its ancient description, the flower Hyacinthus turned into is not the modern plant bearing that name.

 The Bibliotheca said Thamyris, who showed romantic feelings towards Hyacinthus, was the first man to have loved another man.